stuffmattdoes/e-ink-display/readme.md

 [ ] On multi-day event, if date is end day, display "Ends @ 10:30PM" [x] Show "Today" & populate accordingly
 [ ] Show "X more events this week"

+# Cronjob
+`crontab -e`
+and enter
+`0 8-23 * * * cd /home/pi/python_programs/pi-cal/src && python3 pi-cal.py`
+to run a cronjob every hour from 8AM to midnight